North Korea conducts rocket launch in likely 2nd attempt to put spy satellite into orbit

+The site is where North Korea’s main space launch center is located.
+The North made its first, failed launch of a spy satellite there in late May.

+South Korea’s military said it has bolstered its surveillance posture and maintains a readiness in close coordination with the United States.

 On Tuesday, Japan’s coast guard said North Korean authorities notified it about a plan to launch a satellite at some time from Aug.
 24 through Aug.
-30. Coast guard spokesperson Hiromune Kikuchi said the notice didn’t specify the type of satellite, but that he believed it would be similar to a May launch by North Korea.
+30. Coast guard spokesperson Hiromune Kikuchi said the notice didn’t specify the type of satellite, but that he believed it would be similar to North Korea's May launch.

 After its failed first launch, North Korea made an unusually quick admission of failure after its newly developed Chollima-1 rocket lost thrust between launch stages and crashed into the sea on May 31.
 The North's ruling party leadership described the failed launch as a serious setback in the country’s efforts to bolster its military capabilities amid tensions with rivals.